Latest News.

 Community News

-See below for information about community activities taking place or planning to re-open as well as information on hiring the rooms in the Chapel & Community Centre, updates on the Lumsdale Valley (and a book you can buy), and the story of the building work to change the the Methodist Chapel into a Chapel & Community Centre.
+See below for information about community activities taking place as well as information on hiring the rooms in the Chapel & Community Centre, updates on the Lumsdale Valley (and a book you can buy), and the story of the building work to change the the Methodist Chapel into a Chapel & Community Centre.

 There is also Something’s Brewing for coffee (or tea or hot chocolate) morning on MONDAYS: open from 10am – 12 noon.